SomeWeekendReading/someweekendreading.github.io/_posts/2022-06-12-conspiracy-life.md

    $\alpha$ and $\beta$ are Gompertz parameters to be estimated, typically about
    $\alpha = 10^-4$ and $\beta = 0.085$ for general human populations.

-3. __Conspirators are killed off or otherwise eliminated:__  As Benjamin Franklin is alleged to have printed in _Poor Richard's Almanac_ in 1735:
+3. __Conspirators are killed off or otherwise eliminated _faster_ than naturally:__  As
+   Benjamin Franklin is alleged to have printed in _Poor Richard's Almanac_ in 1735:

    > Three may keep a secret if two are dead.